SAP-samples/teched2025-AD165/exercises/ex3/README.md

 Following the step 1 instructions, add the widget --> card --> **Matching Solutions**.

 > [!IMPORTANT]
-> You will see an *error message* when you save the card configuration and add the card to the step, but you can ignore it.
-> This is because, even while creating the **Guided Experience**, the card is rendered triggering it's actions.
-This card expects that a problem statement is defined in the previous step but that's not true during the wizard creation.
-> You can click on **close** on the error message and continue.
-During actual usage of the guided experience, this error shouldn't come as the user can only come to the second step after completing the first step - which should already capture the required input to this card.
+> Ignore the **error message** when you save and add this card.
+It pops up because, during the setup process, the card is trying to do its AI based matching but hasn't received the necessary *problem definition* from the previous step yet.
+>
+> Simply click **Close** and keep going.
+This error is just a quirk of the design tool and will not appear for the end-user.
+The end-user can only reach this card after they've completed the previous step, so all the required information will be there at runtime.
+>
 > <br>![save step UI](/exercises/ex3/images/03_04_0060.png)

 In this step, the users should check if their proposal is really a new idea or if something very similar or identical has already been submitted or maybe even implemented.
 To support this step, we created a card that uses AI to identify such matching standard AI capabilities or other ideas submitted in the **AI Center Of Excellence workspace** through this wizard.